What is a Cryptocurrency?

 A cryptocurrency, like Bitcoin, is a form of digital currency that typically is based on blockchain technology.

 Bitcoin.
 Ethereum.
 Ripple.
 There is a variety of cryptocurrencies (aka "crypto") that, like the US dollar or Mexican peso, are intended to be used as a form of payment.
-But some of the things that separates cryptocurrencies from the cash in your pocket are its fundamental digital and virtual elements.
+But some of the things that separate cryptocurrencies from the cash in your pocket are their fundamental digital and virtual elements.
 Cryptocurrency is a digital representation of value that functions as a medium of exchange, a unit of account, or a store of value, but it does not have legal tender status.
 Cryptocurrencies are based on the blockchain, a system that records transactions across a computer network in order to maintain trackability and security.
 The blockchain allows crypto to be decentralized so that no individual establishment, like a government or central bank, has to issue them or can alter them.
 You can trade cryptocurrencies in the market just like you could buy euros or sell yen (although crypto tends to be more volatile).
 But keep in mind that cryptocurrency trading is very risky (you could lose all the money you put into it) and should only be pursued if you can handle the losses.

 Bitcoin was the first blockchain-focused cryptocurrency and it's spawned thousands of other forms of crypto (called "altcoins" short for “alternative coins”).
 It was created in 2008 by an elusive person (or a group of people) named Satoshi Nakamoto who still has never been confidently identified.
 Bitcoin records transactions on the blockchain and isn't issued by any government (it's decentralized).
 While Bitcoin has been used to purchase some things, it isn't nearly as commonly accepted as payment as any government-issued currency.
 It's most known for how it trades (which is extremely volatile), famously doubling in price above $18,000 per coin in the final month of 2017, but falling to lose half its value just a couple months later.